Damnocracy

 Damnocracy was a heavy metal supergroup formed on, and for, the VH1 TV show Supergroup in 2006.
 The members of the band ultimately dubbed their band project Damnocracy.
+The five band members were known from bands like Skid Row, Anthrax, Biohazard or Bonham.

 The band's assumed manager was Doc McGhee, who has managed the likes of Kiss, Scorpions, Mötley Crüe, and Night Ranger.
 He had previously worked with Sebastian Bach in the rock band Skid Row.

 The band did not release any albums and disbanded in 2010.
 Its members continued to perform with their original bands or moved on to new projects.

 Band members

 Sebastian Bach (vocals)

 Former singer for the hard rock band Skid Row before embarking on a solo career.
 He also makes a living as an actor and television personality.
 Has appeared on many of VH1's programs, including their I Married... series, and Heavy: The Story of Metal.

 Ted Nugent (lead guitar)

 Former lead guitarist for The Amboy Dukes and Damn Yankees, he is most famous for his solo career.
 Some of his best known songs include "Stranglehold", "Free for All", "Dog Eat Dog", "Wang Dang Sweet Poontang", "Cat Scratch Fever", "Motor City Madhouse", "Great White Buffalo", "High Enough" and "Wango Tango".
 Often during the show, Scott Ian referred to how much he enjoyed working with Nugent, as Nugent was one of Ian's influences growing up.